 Completely devastated at losing all his food in the middle of the jungle with the prospect of dying Keshchandra began to cry heavily before falling asleep.
 The pigeons who had eaten the food felt sorry for Keshchandra’s plight and turned their droppings into gold to aid him.
 Keshchandra woke up surrounded by gold and rejoiced.

 Fraught with fear Keshchandra persuaded the monster that he was a friend and they should remain so.
 As part of his plea Keshchandra asked Gurumapa to help carry the gold back and in exchange he could stay in Itum and eat there as a welcome guest.
-Gurumapa agreed and they returned to Itum together where upon Keshchandra honored his pledge to build a monastery called Bhaskardeva Sanskarita Keshchandra krita Parawarta Mahavihara.
+Gurumapa agreed and they returned to Itum together whereupon Keshchandra honored his pledge to build a monastery called Bhaskardeva Sanskarita Keshchandra krita Parawarta Mahavihara.

 During this period all was still not well as Gurumapa had developed a taste for eating the neighborhood children.
 So distraught were the residents that they often told children “be silent or Gurumapa will get you”.
 Sadly Keshchandra’s own son became a victim of Gurumapa’s eating habits too.

-Faced with a revolt from the residents of Itum, Keshchandra took Gurumapa to the open field at Tudikhel where he left him with the promise of huge feast there every year if he stayed away from Itum.
+Faced with a revolt from the residents of Itum, Keshchandra took Gurumapa to the open field at Tudikhel where he left him with the promise of a huge feast there every year if he stayed away from Itum.
 Every year since there is a feast of rice and buffalo meat at Tudikhel held to satiate Gurumapa.

-Thus the history of Itum Bahal favors the legends of the man that build the monastery and the monster who may well return if not fed every year.
+Thus the history of Itum Bahal favors the legends of the man that built the monastery and the monster who may well return if not fed every year.
 Bronze plaques line the northern wall of Itum Bahal depicting this story.

 To the left are some black stone chaitya while to the right is the first of several nani you can visit.